astrocomputing/book/chapter-08.md

 **Output, Testing, and Extension:** The main output is the `metadata_table` containing information about spectra matching the query.
 Printing key metadata fields and the access URL demonstrates successful discovery. **Testing** involves verifying that if a spectrum is known to exist at the target coordinates, the query returns it.
 Check that the coordinates in the result table match the input.
 Try the retrieved `access_url` to confirm it leads to a valid data file (likely a FITS spectrum).
 Querying a blank region should yield zero results. **Extensions** could include adding a `BAND` parameter to the SSA query to search for spectra covering a specific wavelength range, downloading the spectrum FITS file using the `access_url` (e.g., with `astroquery.utils.download_file`), and then using `astropy.io.fits` and potentially `specutils` (Chapter 10) to read and plot the spectrum.
 One could also write a script to perform SSA queries for a list of targets.

-*(Code example identical to the one provided in the previous response for Application 8.B)*
 ```python
 # --- Code Example: Application 8.B ---
 # Note: Requires installation: pip install pyvo